olist/work-at-olist/README.md

 J.K Rowling
 ```

-Each author record has the fields:
+Each author record in the database has the fields:

 * id (self-generated)
 * name

-You need to store this author data to complement the book data that will be stored afterwards (see item #3).
+You need to store this authors' data to complement the book data that will be stored afterwards (see item #3).

 _Extra tip: If you use Django Framework you can do something like this..._